coryflad/bike-weather-api-capstone/README.md

 # bike-weather-api-capstone

-The insight•full app allows you to track your meditation sessions and add insights on how your session went.
-You can then view your practice over time and read your journal of insights gained during your sessions.
+The bike weather app allows you to view the current weather data in order to plan for your bike route.
+If the current weather is not favorable, a 3 day future forecast will be provided to the user to find the next optimum time to ride.

 ### Working Prototype